jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 10 - Spellcasting.md

 #### Verbal (V)

 Most spells require the chanting of mystic words.
 The words themselves aren't the source of the spell's power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of magic in motion.
-Thus, a character who is gagged or in an area of silence, such as one created by the [[silence]] spell, can't cast a spell with a verbal component.
+Thus, a character who is gagged or in an area of silence, such as one created by the [[Silence]] spell, can't cast a spell with a verbal component.

 #### Somatic (S)